Thatguy560/Birthday-notifications-app/README.md

-# Birthday Reminder App (To write)
+# Birthday Reminder App

 <p align="center">
   <img src="DemoOfApp.gif" alt="animated" />
 </p>

-explanation on what the app does...
+A birthday reminder app created with React (created with the intention of practicing React).
+This app shows a arbitrary list of people with their pictures, names and ages.
+I've created functions which allow the user to filter birthday by month, dismiss certain birthday reminders, reset them and sort by age and A-Z or Z-A.
 # Installation

 1. Clone the repo